bevyengine/bevy-website/content/learn/book/the-renderer/camera-driven.md

 Draw calls are then dispatched for the entities that can be seen, while those that can't are skipped.
 Every `Camera` is evaluated separately, meaning that one `Camera` isn't dependent on another.
 You can use multiple cameras in your game and not fear one influencing or disturbing the other.
-If desired, you can fully turn a `Camera` off to prevent rendering what it sees, change individual `Camera` settings, or alter the order that each `Camera` is rendered in and only apply those changes to specific `Camera`s.
+If desired, you can turn a `Camera` off to prevent rendering what it sees, change individual `Camera` settings to alter the look of its rendered image, or alter the order that each `Camera` is rendered in.

 You can use this functionality to enable a large number of features, like enabling split-screen using two separate `Camera`s that each have a [`RenderTarget`] for one half of the display screen.
-Or, you could create Portal-like objects by setting the `RenderTarget` of a `Camera` to a texture that is then displayed on an object in the world.
+Or, you could create Portal-like objects by setting the `RenderTarget` of a `Camera` to an [`Image`] handle that is then used for an object in the `World`.

 ### 2D & 3D Rendering